marcelm/cutadapt/doc/guide.rst

 * ``{adapter_name}`` -- the name of adapter that was found in this read or ``no_adapter`` if there was no adapter match.
 If you use ``--times`` to do multiple rounds of adapter matching, this is the name of the *last* found adapter.
+* ````{match_sequence}}`` -- the sequence of the read that matched the adapter (including errors).
+If there was no adapter match, this is set to an empty string.
+If you use a linked adapter, this is to the two matching strings, separated by a comma.

+-- the sequence of the read that matched the adapter (this includes
+          possible errors) or an empty string if there was no match

 * ``{cut_prefix}`` -- the prefix removed by the ``--cut`` (or ``-u``) option (that is, when used with a positive length argument)
 * ``{cut_suffix}`` -- the suffix removed by the ``--cut`` (or ``-u``) option (that is, when